-During the climbing season (November-March) temperatures vary considerably, and change throughout the day and night.
+During the climbing season (November-March) temperatures vary considerably and change throughout the day and night.
 In Plaza de Mulas (base camp for the Normal Route), temperatures can get as low as -18°C in bad weather conditions.
-At high camps, temperature is generally around -25°C. Above 5,000 m, temperatures below -20°C are common.
+At high camps, the temperature is generally around -25°C. Above 5,000 m, temperatures below -20°C are common.
 On the summit, temperatures can easily reach -30°C.

-Your equipment needs to be complete and with high quality items.
+Your equipment needs to be complete and with high-quality items.
 The following is a general list, which you should go over with your guide before the expedition.

 Guides and agencies normally take care of tents and food.

 Both alternatives are possible.
 If you are alone, there are certainly many open expeditions for the Normal Route and the 360° itinerary along the season.
 Alternatively, for more technical options, private guiding is the way to go.

 Prices depend on the chosen route, and guides or agencies.
 A regular Normal route, 18-day expedition can cost between US$4,000 and US$4,500.

 Prices normally do not include the ascent permit fee.

 Official permits are required to ascend Mt Aconcagua.
 They are processed in person in the city of Mendoza, before the ascent.
 Most guides and tours offer help along the process, although the cost of the permit is not included in their overall fee.
 Ascent permits for the Normal Route range between US$291 – US$800, depending on the season and your nationality.

 The main top 3 reasons people fail to reach the summit are: